adamluckydo/ontology/3_Buddhism/Buddhism.md

-# Buddhism: A Primer

-This is the second section of a 4-part series.
-For context on why I'm writing this, check out [part one](Introduction.md).
+# Buddhism in a Nutshell

 I don't like the way most people explain Buddhism.
 For a bunch of reasons, people tend to avoid explaining the core aspects of the Buddha's teachings all in one place.
 One reason is that Buddhism is complicated, so simplifying it as I'm doing will inevitably leave out some important details.
 But another reason is that his teachings can feel like a punch to the gut, and most people who take the time to understand them don't want to instantly turn to their friends and family and punch their guts as well.

-But I think his teachings are fascinating, and I want more people to understand and discuss them.
+But I think his teachings are important, and I want more people to understand and discuss them.
 So if you don't feel like getting punched in the existential gut, take this as a warning, because I'm winding up a real haymaker.

 ## Reasonings & Disclaimers